godotc/Hazel/README.md

 # Hazel
 Hazel Engine

-Which just follow the @cherno's Game Engine series.
+Which just follow the @TheCherno's Game Engine series.

 But I've development it mainly on linux environment, and I use the `xmake` as the build tools x package manager.
 And could save a lot time for the 3rd party package migration works...